Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Recommendation 2

-• Negotiate with Angels ownership or seek to obtain a court order allowing it to perform physical inspections of the stadium on an annual or bi-annual basis to verify its condition and to verify the maintenance Angels ownership has performed or needs to perform.
+To ensure that the stadium is in good condition and repair, and that Angels ownership is completing required maintenance and repair tasks, Anaheim should negotiate with Angels ownership or seek to obtain a court order allowing it to perform physical inspections of the stadium on an annual or bi-annual basis to verify its condition and to verify the maintenance Angels ownership has performed or needs to perform.
 Anaheim should post on its public website the results of such inspections to the extent the reports are not privileged or otherwise confidential.

 Agency response status: